ZhongyaoChen/rust/src/doc/rustc/src/platform-support/riscv64a23-unknown-linux-gnu.md

 ## Building the target

-The target is distributed through `rustup`, and otherwise require no special configuration.
+Tier-3 target is not distributed through `rustup`.

-If you need to build your own Rust for some reason though, the target can be build with:
+You need to build your own Rust, the target can be build with:

 ```bash
 ./x build --target riscv64a23-unknown-linux-gnu